-The inventor is William Nelson Le Page, born on 25 August 1849, in Prince Edward Island, he made a career as a chemist in Gloucester, Mass., USA.
-He died in Vancouver, September 14 1919 at the age of 70 years. lepages glue
+The inventor is named William Nelson Le Page, born August 25, 1849, in Prince Edward Island, he made a career as a chemist in Gloucester, Mass., USA.
+He died in Vancouver on September 14, 1919 at the age of 70. glue

 2- Royal LePage

 Royal LePage owes its name to the merger of Royal Trust and a real estate company, led by its founder Albert A. Lepage, real estate agent.
-Albert A. Lepage started his business in Toronto with 1913.
-Today Royal LePage spans throughout America, with more than 8000 real estate agents and 550 offices.
+Albert A. Lepage started his business in Toronto in 1913.
+Today Royal LePage spans across America, with over 8000 real estate agents and 550 offices.

 3- Girls of the King

-"Thus, thanks to their tenacity and courage, inherited from their ancestors, the" daughters of the king ", with their predecessors, are the mothers of the French-Canadian people, who have ensured the survival and preservation of their moral and cultural heritage.
-The descendants of these humble women do not have to blush or deny them, but must be proud of them. "
+"Thus, thanks to their tenacity and their courage, inherited from the ancestors, the" king's daughters ", with their predecessors, are the mothers of the French-Canadian people.
+They have ensured the survival and preservation of their moral heritage and The descendants of these humble women should not be ashamed of or deny them, but should rather be proud of them.

-There was Constance Lepage, the sister of Germain and Louis as well as Mary Rogère:Daughters of the king
+There was Constance Lepage, the sister of Germain and Louis as well as Marie-Rogere:Daughters of the king

 4- Jacques Cartier: explorer

-5- The Carignan-Salières Regiment, arrived in Quebec City in the summer 1665
+5- The Carignan-Salières regiment, arrived in Quebec in the summer of 1665

-Our Ancestors Germain and Louis were they part of it?
+Were our ancestors Germain and Louis part of it?
 According to the list of soldiers, there was no Lepage.
 Regiment

 6- The Lepage monument at the entrance to the city of Rimouski

-The Lepage monument in Rimouski was designed by a well-known architect from Rimouski: Firmin Lepage.
-Firmin, a native of Ste-Blandine, did his primary studies at Ste-Blandine and his classical studies at the Rimouski seminar (1945-1953).
+The Lepage monument in Rimouski was designed by a well-known Rimouski architect: Firmin Lepage.
+Firmin, a native of Ste-Blandine, did his primary studies in Ste-Blandine and his classical studies at the Rimouski seminary (1945-1953).
 He then studied architecture at the School of Architecture of the University of Montreal.
-He died on 25 September 2001 in Rimouski.
+He died on September 25, 2001 in Rimouski.

-Firmin Lepage has been involved in the construction and renovation of religious, cultural and administrative buildings carrying out more than 69 projects of this nature in the Bas-Saint-Laurent and Gaspésie regions.
-He designed, among other things, the plans for the construction or renovation of many churches, including the renovation of the Rimouski Cathedral in 1967.
-He also directed the Battlefield Restigouche Interpretation Center in Pointe-à-la-Croix (1985).
-He is also responsible for the Lepage monument at the entrance to the city of Rimouski.
+Firmin Lepage has practiced his profession in the fields of construction and renovation of religious, cultural and administrative buildings, carrying out more than 69 projects of this nature in the Bas-Saint-Laurent and Gaspésie regions.
+He drew, among other things, the construction or renovation plans for many churches, including those relating to the renovation of the Cathedral of Rimouski in 1967.
+He also created the Interpretation Center of the Battle of Restigouche in Pointe-à-la -Cross (1985).
+We also owe him the Lepage monument at the entrance to the city of Rimouski.

-7- The cross road called "The Maurice Lepage Cross"
+7- The roadside cross called "The Maurice Lepage cross"

-This cross road, located at 7-8 rank in St-Marcellin-de-Rimouski, was built in 1918 by Alfred Lepage.
+This road cross, located at range 7-8 in St-Marcellin-de-Rimouski, was built in 1918 by Alfred Lepage.

 Adolphe Lepage designs a water valve.
-The patent dates from 26 September 1879 and bears the number 10, 482.
-Cf "first inventions quebecois", Guy Giguère, editions Quebecor.
-Thank you Denis.
+The patent dates from September 26, 1879 and bears the number 10, 482.
+Cf "premiers inventions québecoises", by Guy Giguère, Les éditions Quebecor.
+Thanks Denis.

 9- His Excellency Jacques Roy, ambassador to France:

-Mr. Jacques Roy is of Burgundian origin by his ancestor Antoine Roy.
-It is also by one of his great-grandmothers called Ursule Lepage (born in Rimouski, the 28 December 1831, daughter of Eloi Lepage and Julienne Pineau, deceased in St-Anne-des-Monts, 2 August 1894).
+Mr. Jacques Roy is of Burgundian origin through his ancestor Antoine Roy.
+It is also by one of his grand-grandfathers called Ursule Lepage (born in Rimouski, December 28, 1831, daughter of Eloi Lepage and Julienne Pineau, died in St-Anne-des-Monts, August 2, 1894).

-In 1715, Louis Lepage of Sainte-Claire, made by René Lepage, newly-appointed priest of Lachenaie, serves the first inhabitants of Terrebonne.
-In 1720, he bought the lordship of Terrebonne, created the mission "les Bois" and built the first chapel.
-He established mills on the seigniory, he is a lumber trader for the construction of the King's ships, and he even asks permission to operate iron mines.
+In 1715, Louis Lepage of Sainte-Claire, son of René Lepage, the new parish priest of Lachenaie, served the first inhabitants of Terrebonne.
+In 1720, he bought the seigneury of Terrebonne, created the mission "les Bois" and built the first chapel.
+He established mills on the seigneury, he was a timber trader for the construction of the King's ships and he even asked for permission to operate iron mines !.
 1723 is the founding date of the parish of St-Louis de Terrebonne, now known as St-Louis-de-France.

 11- Germain Lepage, son of Etienne Lepage and Nicole Berthelot:

-He is born to 1636 at Notre-Dame-de-Ouanne, Auxerre, Yonne, France.
-He marries Queen Lory to 1658 at Ouanne, Auxerre.
-It is confirmed the 3 June 1664 in Quebec, at the age of 28 years.
-According to censuses, in 1666, he is a resident of Ile d'Orléans; in 1667, he lives with his brother Louis on the Island of Orleans on a land of fifteen arpents in value; in 1681, he lives with his wife and son René in the County of St. Lawrence and has a rifle, twelve horned animals and fifty acres of land worth..
-In 1696, after the death of his wife, he left the Island to join his son Rene in Rimouski.
-He died on 26 February 1723 in Rimouski.
+He was born around 1636 in Notre-Dame-de-Ouanne, Auxerre, Yonne, France.
+He marries Queen Lory around 1658 in Ouanne, Auxerre.
+He was confirmed on June 3, 1664 in Quebec, at the age of 28.
+According to the censuses, in 1666, he was a resident of Ile d'Orléans; in 1667, he lived with his brother Louis on Île d'Orléans on a land of fifteen arpents in value; in 1681, he resides with his wife and son René in the county of Saint-Laurent and owns a gun, twelve horned animals and fifty arpents of land in value..
+In 1696, after the death of his wife, he left the island to join his son René in Rimouski.
+He died on February 26, 1723 in Rimouski.

 12- Etienne Lepage:

-"Etienne Lepage.
-Born in a village other than Ouanne, near the city of Auxerre, he was still alive in 1648.
-He may have left France in 1672, with his daughter-in-law Reine Loury, his daughter Constance and his grandson René, to join his two sons, Louis and Germain, on the island of Orleans in Canada.
-In an act of baptism, established the 27 February 1673 in Sainte-Famille, we find the name of a certain Etienne Lepage, next to the names of Constance Lepage and René Lepage.
-The first ancestor of the Lepage family would have died in Canada at a very advanced age.
-Before 1627, in France, he married Nicole Berthelot.
-Born in the reign of King Henry IV, she was still alive in 1648.
-There is nothing to suggest that she, too, has gone to Canada, like her husband and children.
+“Etienne Lepage.
+Born in a village other than Ouanne, near the town of Auxerre, he was still alive in 1648.
+He may have left France in 1672, with his daughter-in-law Reine Loury, his daughter Constance and his baby. -son René, to join his two sons Louis and Germain in Canada, on the Île d'Orléans.
+In a baptismal certificate, established on February 27, 1673 in Sainte-Famille, we find the name of a certain Etienne Lepage, next to the names of Constance Lepage and René Lepage.
+The first ancestor of the Lepage family would therefore have died in Canada at a very advanced age.
+Before the year 1627, in France, he had married Nicole Berthelot.
+Born under the reign of King Henry IV, she was still alive in 1648.
+Nothing suggests that she too left for Canada, like her husband and children.

 13- St-Germain Parish of Rimouski:

-The Germain element evokes the name of the first resident of Rimouski, Germain Lepage, father of René Lepage, Sieur de Sainte-Claire, who acquires, in 1694, the seigneury of Rimouski originally granted to Augustin Rouer de Villeray and La Cardonnière, in 1688.
-As for Rimouski, taken from the name of the river which crosses the territory and which we find the mention in 1688, in the act of concession of the fief and seigniory of Rimouski and Saint-Barnabé, it goes up, according to Monsignor Laflèche, to a word Micmac, animouski in the language of the Saulteaux, animousk, dog, and ki or gi, abode.
+The element Germain evokes the first name of the first inhabitant of Rimouski, Germain Lepage, father of René Lepage, sieur de Sainte-Claire, who acquired, in 1694, the seigneury of Rimouski originally granted to Augustin Rouer de Villeray and La Cardonnière, in 1688.
+As for Rimouski, taken from the name of the river which crosses the territory and which is mentioned in 1688, in the deed of concession of the fief and seigneury of Rimouski and Saint-Barnabé, it dates back, according to Monsignor Laflèche, to a Mi'kmaq word, animouski in the language of the Saulteaux, from animousk, dog, and ki or gi, remains.
 Source:welcome to rimouski city

 14- The surname Lepage: